IgniteUI/indigo-design-docfx/en/components/list.md

 ## Detach from Symbol

 The List is essentially a repeater of rows showing data as an indexed vertical collection of items.
-If you need to design a list with more items the easiest way to do this is by dragging one of the List types to your artboard, right-click on top of it, and select the `Detach from Symbol` option at the bottom of the contextual menu.
+If you need to design a list with more items, the easiest way to do so is by inserting any of the List types on your artboard, right-click on top of it, and select the `Detach from Symbol` at the bottom of the contextual menu.
 In your layers panel under the newly appeared _List/One-line Item List_ or _List/Two-line Item List_ group, you should see the following:

 | Layer         | Use                                                                                                                                                  |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |